“The Delights of Egypt”

 PAPYRUS DEMO

 DAY 10 – Wednesday, October 23: FINAL DAY.
-Museum in Cairo, Khan El Khalili (Historic Street Bazaar), Farewell Dinner.
+Museum Day in Cairo, Farewell Dinner.

 Hotel: No hotel is included.
 Meals: BB, L, D.